Custom PFlow Lift Helps Sea Ray Boats Create 9,600 SF of Storage within Existing Building at Palm Coast Florida Facility

-Sea Ray is one of the top global brands in fresh and saltwater boating building four different classes of boats comprising 38 different models.
-At the Palm Coast, Florida facility, Sea Ray builds its Sport Yacht series consisting of seven different models ranging in length from 38′ to 51′.
+Sea Ray is one of the top global brands in fresh and saltwater boating, building four different classes of boats, comprising of 38 different models.
+At the Palm Coast facility, Sea Ray builds its Sport Yacht series consisting of seven different models ranging in length from 38’ to 51’.
 With several different hull molds for each model, molds being moved in and out of storage is an ongoing procedure throughout the day.
 Previous to the storage upgrade the mold dollies were rolled outside for storage in various areas surrounding the plant.
 The molds were durable enough to withstand the weather; the problems were largely related to efficiency, productivity, safety and general organization.

-The core PFlow product line features seven standard model series each of which can be customized as needed to perfectly match the specifications of a particular application.
-The F Series (‘Four-Post’) is the largest standard PFlow model with the greatest lifting capacity and largest carriage sizes.
+The core PFlow product line features standard mechanical and hydraulic material lifts.
+Each lift can be customized to perfectly match the specifications of a particular application.
+The F Series (‘F’ for ‘Four-Post’) is the largest standard PFlow model with the greatest lifting capacity and largest carriage sizes.
 It was the clear choice as a starting point for the Sea Ray project.
 Then came the custom engineering!

 Achieving the necessary 5,000 lb. capacity was not a problem.
-PFlow had designed and built F Series with 50,000 lb. capacities or more.
-The 24′ x 16′ carriage was certainly larger than most, but it was unique because the entry point on each level required an unusually wide clearance.
-For loading and unloading the largest molds complete clearance of the entire 24 ft. carriage width and a height of 8.5 ft. was required.
+PFlow had designed and built F Series lifts with 50,000 lb. capacities or more.
+The 24’ 0” W x 16’ 0” L lift carriage was certainly larger than most, but it was unique because the entry point on each level required an unusually wide clearance.
+For loading and unloading the largest molds, complete clearance of the entire 24’ 0” W x 8’ 5” H carriage was required.
 Such a large opening is not conducive to the standard sliding, vertical acting or swing gates typically used on VRCs.
 A motorized coiling steel, roll-up door and a special door frame design was required at each level along with an integrated door lift control.

 In order to minimize the deflection, the lift was engineered to a far tighter specification and tested rigorously in the Milwaukee plant before shipping.
 When installed in the Palm Coat facility, custom concrete foundations were embedded well into the soil to firmly support each of the four posts.